moe-elsadig/FSND-P3/README.md

     * Set the rules for the UFW (Uncomplicated Firewall) to allow the SSH port: **2200**, HTTP port: **80**, and NTP port: **123**.
     * Modify the file `/etc/ssh/sshd_config` to reflect the port change for SSH
     * Enable the UFW after setting the settings `ufw enable ; ufw status` and view its status.
+    * Lock the login to allow only key-based authentication, therefore, only the grader user can log in

 * Application & Dependencies
     * Used SCP to copy the application from another machine `scp [source] [destination]`